ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 # Topics that would be covered
 We will explore all Major Deep Learning framework starting from Keras, and moving to Pytorch and TensorFlow 2.0.
-- Keras is a high-level deep learning framework and is very well suited for fast prototyping and for beginners.
+- Keras is a high-level deep learning framework and is very well suited for fast prototyping and is also recommended for beginners.
 - Pytorch is gaining popularity due to its use in Research and is considered pythonic, it provides flexibility to experiment with different Neural Network Architectures.
 - TensorFlow 2.0 is a revamp of old TensorFlow 1.xxx version which was not very user friendly with steep learning curve, static graphs and lots of boilerplate code to get things done.
 TensorFlow 2.0 solves this problem by adopting Ideas from Keras and Pytorch.
 TensorFlow is most suited to deployment in production with support to multiple production environments.

 As we are dealing with Images, we will be focusing on Convolutional Neural Networks (CNNs / ConvNets), and start with simple CNN and train it from scratch.
-We will then move to advance techniques like Data Augmentation, Dropout, Batch Normalization and using Pre-Trained networks like VGG16 trained on ImageNet.
+We will then move to advance techniques like Data Augmentation, Dropout, Batch Normalization and  Transfer Learning using Pre-Trained networks like VGG16 trained on ImageNet.
 <br> As we progress in our journey we will also explore some key aspects below, which are important for any Data Science Project.
 1. How much data is enough to get reliable results from Deep Neural Networks and is more data is always good?
 2. How do I deal with Bias and Variance tradeoff, and how to select best model which can generalize better without sacrificing too much of performance?